 “It’s all right,” Jason said, “probably would’ve lead to more arrests.”

-“Yeah, Darren most likely,” Randy predicted, and they shared a laugh.
+“Yeah, Darren most likely,” Randy joked, and they shared a laugh.
 “Send me some pictures of the wedding.”

 “You got it.”
 Jason wanted to make the moment last.
-Memories of a disappeared, happier past beckoned him, and he sensed Randy was feeling the same way.
-He wanted to enjoy the moment some more, but he felt the pull of the outside world.
-“Well, I better get going.”
+Memories of a disappeared, happier past beckoned him, he sensed Randy was feeling the same way, and they talked of the old days some more.
+He wanted to keep enjoying the moment, but he felt the pull of the outside world.
+“Well, I guess I better get going.”

 “Tell everybody I said hi.”